Mehdi-MMO/codex-dart/README.md

 ## Configuration

 You can customize the behavior of D.A.R.T by modifying the options in the `config.lua` file.
-Here are the configurable options:

-- `TrackingDuration`: The duration (in seconds) for which a vehicle is tracked.

-- `CooldownDuration`: The duration (in seconds) of the cooldown period between tracking attempts.

-- `BlipSprite`: The sprite ID of the blip displayed on the map for marked vehicles.

-- `BlipColor`: The color ID of the blip displayed on the map for marked vehicles.

-- `BlipDisplay`: The display mode of the blip on the map for marked vehicles.

-- `UseCommand`: Set to true to use the command, false to use the keybind

-- `CommandName`: Command name to fire the dart

-- `Keybind`: Keybind to fire the dart

 ## Usage